 CHS-131 (our oral, small-molecule drug candidate).
-CHS-131 is a potential novel, first-in-class, well-tolerated, once-daily oral drug candidate for non-alcoholic steatohepatitis ("NASH") and other metabolic conditions.
-In June 2019, we opened an investigational new drug application with the FDA for CHS-131 and we initiated a clinical program for CHS-131 in the third quarter of 2019.
-We are seeking strategic alternatives to finance this program externally.
+CHS-131 is a novel, potential first-in-class, once-daily oral drug candidate for non-alcoholic steatohepatitis ("NASH") and other metabolic conditions.
+In February 2020, we announced that we are seeking strategic alternatives to finance this program externally.